 If you find that you are experiencing one or more of these side effects and that it further impedes your functionality, your may be able to switch treatment to a different SSRI to avoid that particular effect.

 SSRIs also have some long term side effects as well.
 Possible long term side effects of SSRIs include:

-- Sexual Dysfunction Sexual dysfunction occurs in between 17-41% of SSRI users (3, 4).
+- Sexual Dysfunction Sexual dysfunction occurs in up to 75% of SSRI users, with it affecting men slightly more frequently than women.
 In some cases, it can continue even after treatment has been terminated.
 Due to this side effect, SSRIs are sometimes used to treat premature ejaculation.

 - Cardiovascular Effects These side effects are rare, but it has been suggested that electroencephalographic monitoring be used as a preventative measure for individuals with pre-existing cardiovascular problems.